jhessin/novel/metal-mage/notes/races/Leonin.md

-# Felimian (work in progress)
+# Leonin (work in progress)

-The Felimian are a cat-like race with prehensile tails.
+The Leonin are a cat-like race with prehensile tails.
 They do not have the vocal range to speak, but instead use hand gestures to communicate.

 They are a standoffish race that prefer the company of their own kind to that